|Climate||temperate to sub-arctic|

 During the Horgon Era and into the First Epoch, large tracts of Cinazan were controlled by the giants.
 The most notable places of giant architecture can be found at Arnogrygg, Fjorstaki, and Sapthiladân.
 Today, the giants are concentrated on the sky-island Gindinâth, in the Thurnâtha highlands and in the volcanic wastes of Steirgar.

-The First Khazarkar Empire came to this region in the Domination Wars.
-They fled the region Gulimbor on every ship they had, and continued to return as long it was safe, to pick up their people from what became known as the Gulimbor Cataclysm.
+The First Khazarkar Empire came to this region in the Domination Wars (995 - 1016).
+They fled the region Gulimbor on every ship they had, and continued to return as long it was safe, to pick up their people from what became known as the Gulimbor Cataclysm (996 - 1203).
 An empire of refugees settled along Skegjold's eastern coasts.
 Their first major settlement was the port city Bandunazân.
 From 1027 to 1620, with the founding of Aphalê, they spread westward, subjugating or destroying those they encountered.
 At the river Alarthand, their territory grab was stopped by the Orchish Empire.

-During the early part of the First Epoch, Cinazan had only two civilized empires, that of the Nermaneans and the Gilraens.
-Roughly forty years after the fall of Nermanis, the halflings were spread-out across Cinazan.
+During the early part of the First Epoch, Cinazan had only two civilized empires, that of the Nermanis Syndicate, and the Gilraen Oligarchy.
+Roughly forty years after the fall of the Nermanis Syndicate, this nation's former halflings were living in small pockets across central Cinazan.
 When the Khazarkar started settling in their areas, rather than fight, they did what halflings do best, assimilate into the society of others.
-On the other hand, the elves of Gilraen resisted, were then defeated and subjugated by the Khazarkar Empire.

 In elven, they have a word for this region which means "Land of Lights".
 This refers to the perpetual glowing that radiates from two the region's marvels, the Shards of Takarrûs and the Kernsking Koils.